sweepai/sweep/README.md

 **Prerequisites:** Install [Sweep GitHub app](https://github.com/apps/sweep-ai) to your repository

-1. Run `pip install sweepai && sweep`.
+1. Run `pip3 install sweepai && sweep`.
 Note that you need **python 3.10+.**
+    - Alternatively run `pip3 install --force-reinstall sweepai && sweep` if the previous command fails.
     - This runs GitHub authentication in your browser.

 2. Copy the 🔵 blue 8-digit code from your terminal into the page.
 You should only need to do the authentication once.
     - Wait a few seconds and Sweep Chat will start.